Conditions in detention facilities

 In general, shortcomings have been reported concerning structural deficiencies or significant damages which may put at risk the health and safety of detained persons, overcrowding, absence of differentiated modalities for persons who have committed mere administrative infractions, restrictions to visits or to external communications, frequent lack of material for leisure or sports activities.
 In addition, the provision of legal, medical, psychological and social assistance is limited and not continuous; detained persons often lack information regarding their legal situation, their rights or the date of their return when removal is applicable.
 Also, interpreters and translators are often not available in practice.

-Concerning the situation in 2022, the Spanish Ombudsman recalled the necessity for the CIE of Madrid to ensure access to psychological support for inmates.[41]
-Similarly, in its 2022 annual report on the situation of CIEs, the Jesuit Migrant Service highlighted deficiencies in the provision of medical services, such as the fact that medical examinations were often carried out in the presence of police officials, the lack of mental health assistance, the isolation regime for COVID-19 cases, the lack of interpreters during medical assistance, etc.[42]
+Concerning the situation in 2022, the Spanish Ombudsperson recalled the necessity for the CIE of Madrid to ensure access to psychological support for inmates.[38]
+Similarly, in its 2022 annual report on the situation of CIEs, the Jesuit Migrant Service continued to highlight deficiencies in the provision of medical services, such as the fact that the health conditions of certain inmates would have recommended not to detain the person, the lack of assistance to mental health problems, the lack of provision of medicines needed by inmates, etc.[39]

 In November 2022, the Supervising Judges of the CIE of Aluche (Madrid) agreed on a set of measures to improve the health assistance provided to inmates, such as allowing the use of the infirmary also during the night, the provision of psychological assistance and the digital health record.
 Such judicial decision obliges the Directorate-General of the Police, who oversees the CIE’s management, to improve these aspects.[40]